awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

         If a single log entry contains two time stamps that match the format, the first time stamp is used\.

         This list of symbols is different than the list used by the older CloudWatch Logs agent\.
-For a summary of these differences, see [Timestamp Differences Between the Unified CloudWatch Agent and the Older CloudWatch Logs Agent](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-logs-timestamp-differences)
+For a summary of these differences, see [Timestamp differences between the unified CloudWatch agent and the earlier CloudWatch Logs agent](CloudWatch-Agent-common-scenarios.md#CloudWatch-Agent-logs-timestamp-differences)
 `%y`
 Year without century as a zero\-padded decimal number\.
 For example, `19` to represent 2019\.
 `%Y`